diypa571/php-json/README.md

 # php-json-test
-# I will keep this  exercise private and will be removed after the task is done!
+# I will keep this  exercise private and will remove it after the task is done!

 In this exercise we would like you to pretend this is a real life, professional (even though it’s not), assignment so that we can review your skills.